 There is a lot of fear and anxiety about the coronavirus; some of it, I believe, is justified if you are in a vulnerable group (over 60, or with an underlying health condition).
-Some of it is a result of the blanket coverage in the media, reporting every tiny increase in cases and other people's rising sense of panic and urgency to take action, along with the resulting panic buying in shops.
+Some of it is a result of the blanket coverage in the media, reporting every tiny increase in cases and other people's rising sense of panic and urgency to take action, along with the resulting panic buying in shops (thankfully this seems to be easing).
 Under these cirumstances it is easy to feel panicky ourselves.
 I list below some measures to take should you be feeling anxious.

 Anxiety has a big effect on our bodies, galvanising them into action - flight or fight (or freeze, if neither of those works).
 This means an increased heart rate, blood pressure, a surge of adrenalin etc. If we want to calm our anxiety, we need to calm our bodies, and mindfulness is a great way to do this.
 Here's a document that outlines some good ideas for using mindfulness to calm ourselves.